szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

 It is a known fact DI is not widely used inside Python mostly because of its scripting nature but you as an experienced developer should already know that Python is not only a scripting language but is widely used in professional software development as well.
-So give me a chance to convince you 😉
+So give me a chance to convince you :wink:

 **Dependency injection** is a technique built on the top of the **Inversion of Control**.
 The main idea is to separate the construction and usage of objects.